Andrew-S-Rosen/cbe504/main.typ

 The exothermic reaction causes an increase in temperature, which itself increases the rate of reaction.
 If the rate of heat loss to the surroundings via $dot(Q)$ is not sufficiently large, then the reaction will go to completion extremely quickly, raising the temperature to dangerously high values.
 Clearly, robust temperature control is a necessity when dealing with non-isothermal reactors.
-This not a niche point --- such considerations are just as relevant for even the simplest of reactions in the lab!
+This not a niche point---such considerations are just as relevant for even the simplest of reactions in the lab!

 #plot[#align(center+horizon)[https://marimo.app/l/v1cm6a]]